react-crossroads/react-crossroads/README.md

 $ gulp integration-test-server
 ```

-Then you can open the integration test pages in your browser to debug, in your second shell you can run the tests at any time agains that server:
+Then you can open the integration test pages in your browser to debug, in your second shell you can run the tests at any time against that server:

 ```bash
 $ gulp integration-test